sundaysenergy/integral-therapy/relationalpsychoanalysis.md

 FYI: "Relational Psychoanalysis" incorporates theories from Interpersonal Psychoanalysis (Sullivan), Object Relations (Fairbairn & Winnicott), Self Psychology (Kohut), Intersubjective Analysis (Stolorow & Atwood), & Attachment Theory (Bowlby).
 Stephen A. Mitchell is perhaps the most well known pioneer in developing the relational model of psychotherapy.
+For more info about the Relational approach to psychotherapy, visit our sister-organization's page [here.](http://www.chiron-center.com/#!relationalpsychology/cf3x)